amuli4/latihan/target/classes/JavaAssesment.md

 *Explanation*
 `In the above implementation, we first initialize a total variable.
 We then iterate over each Clothing object in the items array and add the price of the Clothing object multiplied by 1 + tax to the total variable.
 Finally, we return the total variable.`

-# 14. You write a method to calculate the average price of all Clothing items owned by a Customer.
-This method adds the price of all items, then divides this value by the number of items.
-If there are no items, your method will attempt to divide by zero.
-What type of exception must you guard against in this scenario?
+# 14. You write a method to calculate the average price of all Clothing items owned by a Customer.<br>This method adds the price of all items, then divides this value by the number of items. <br>If there are no items, your method will attempt to divide by zero.<br>What type of exception must you guard against in this scenario?

 [ ] NullPointerException